 Memetic Mutation: "iiyo" Explanation Near the end of Koujaku's route has Aoba repeatedly say "That's fine"/"iiyo".
 In his bad ending, he won't stop saying which causes Koujaku to scream.
 Fans found his scene scary yet hilarious.

 "You fuck the Dog" Explanation Ren, Aoba's allmate, who takes shape as a dog, has a route and in the good ending he has sex with Aoba, in his online form.
+(Though some fans consider 'you fuck the dog' to be a Discredited Meme.)

 To a lesser extent, it has been argued that "the dog fucks you".